Activity

 Taking the first step towards exercise is just the start – the rewards come from staying with it.

 The benefits of activity can’t be saved up and stored away, so the key to success is to keep on doing it!
 This means making lasting changes to your routine.
 If you’ve started to build more activity into your life, you may have had days when your motivation dropped.
 It’s not so much that activity doesn’t feel good, but sometimes there seems to be so many other important things to do.
-And let’s face it, some days you just want to collapse in an armchair and take it easy!
-Before you even notice it, though, you haven’t exercised for several days and you feel things are slipping away.
+And let’s face it, some days you just want to collapse on the sofa and take it easy!
+Before you even notice it, though, it can be the case that you haven’t exercised for several days and you feel things are slipping away.

 As with any new skill, there are techniques to help you maintain your activity levels.
 The key is to build up your activity level so it becomes a habit.
 There’s an added bonus: those who develop the habit of an active lifestyle often find it easier to maintain other healthy habits, such as eating healthily.